 Knotweed family (Polygonaceae)

-Description: This introduced perennial plant is 3-8' tall.
+Description: This herbaceous perennial plant is 3-8' tall.
 It branches frequently and has a bushy appearance.
 While the lower stems appear somewhat woody later in the year, this species dies down to the ground every winter.
 The hairless stems zigzag back and forth between the alternate leaves, and are somewhat knobby at the base of the petioles.
 They are often streaked or dotted with reddish tints, and more or less ascending.
 The hairless leaves are up to 6" long and 4" across.
 They are broadly ovate, but truncate (rather flat) at the base.
 Their margins are smooth or slightly undulate, and the pinnate veins on their upper surface are quite conspicuous.
 The lower surface of the leaves is light green with a reticulated network of fine veins.
 The petioles are about 1" long and shorter than the leaves.

 From the axils of the upper leaves, there develops slender spikes or panicles about 2-4" long that have white or greenish white flowers.
 The panicles are usually little branched and almost spike-like in appearance.
 There are usually several of these spikes or panicles per leaf axil, and they have a tendency to spread in all directions.
 The flowering stalks are slightly pubescent and somewhat knobby where brown papery sheaths occur.
 From each of these sheaths, there develops several flowers without pedicels.
-Each flower is about 1/3" long, consisting of 5 petal-like sepals, 8 white stamens, a tripartite stigma, and no petals.
+Each flower is about 1/3" (8 mm.) long, consisting of 5 petal-like sepals, 8 white stamens, a tripartite stigma, and no petals.
 Each outer sepal is broadly winged along its outer surface.
 Each flower is shaped like a small trumpet, flaring outward from a narrow funnel-like base.

 The blooming period occurs during late summer or early fall, and lasts about 1–1½ months.
 There is a strong floral scent that is sweet and quite pleasant.
 Each flower is replaced by an oblong 3-angled seed that is shiny and black.
-The root system is highly rhizomatous and produces vegetative colonies, sometimes of enormous size.
+The root system is highly rhizomatous and produces clonal colonies, sometimes of enormous size.

 Cultivation: This species prefers locations with partial to full sunlight, moist to mesic conditions, and fertile loamy soil.
 Because of its robust nature, it will grow in light shade, poor gravelly soil, and drier conditions as well.
 During droughts at drier sites, there is a tendency for the lower leaves to develop brown spots or fall off the stems.
 The size of plants is greatly affected by soil fertility and moisture levels.
 This is an aggressive spreader.

-Range & Habitat: Japanese Knotweed occurs occasionally in scattered counties throughout Illinois (see Distribution Map).
+Range & Habitat: The introduced Japanese Knotweed occurs occasionally in scattered counties throughout Illinois (see Distribution Map).
 It is somewhat less common in southern and NW Illinois.
 Habitats include fence rows, areas along roadsides and railroads, sloping banks of large drainage ditches, and miscellaneous waste areas.
 Sometimes this species is cultivated as an ornamental plant in yards, although the horticultural forms are often smaller in size with more reddish leaves and stems.
 So far, this species is confined to disturbed areas, but its invasive potential of natural areas is quite high.
 Where it occurs, Japanese Knotweed often forms large colonies that exclude other plants.
 It is native to East Asia.

 Faunal Associations: Primarily bees and wasps are attracted by the flowers, including bumblebees and honeybees.
 Various other kinds of insects show up at the flowers as well, including flies, butterflies, and skippers.
 Where this species forms colonies along wetland areas, the seeds may be attractive to ducks.
 It is unclear to what extent songbirds and upland gamebirds use the seeds as a food source.
 I have seen little evidence that mammalian herbivores, such as deer and rabbits, feed on the foliage.
 Because this species can form dense colonies of plants up to 8' tall, it is able to provide excellent cover for various kinds of wildlife.